A Non-invasive Technique to Detect Authentic/Counterfeit SRAM Chips: Introduction

 \section{Introduction}

 With the globalization of the semiconductor supply chain and the growth of the semiconductor market value, counterfeit ICs have become an established threat to the semiconductor community.
+In the modern horizontal semiconductor supply chain, multiple facility centers are involved in the manufacturing process and facilitate different stages of chip production.
+In this supply chain model (Fig. \ref{fig:hor_sup}), a chip may be designed in one place and fabricated in different places.
+Because of these traveling IPs (intellectual properties) in different formats, the device can be easily counterfeited in many different ways and may easily get introduced to the consumer market.
 Recent studies show that the global market share of counterfeit integrated circuits (ICs) worth \$169 billion \cite{CounterfeitIC:UGuin, SCARE_GUO}, and $\sim$17\% of those counterfeited ICs are memory chips \cite{CounterfeitIC:UGuin, SCARE_GUO, Forte:CHES}.
-Moreover, another $\sim$28\% of the counterfeit chips are contributed by memory-integrated FPGAs and microprocessors \cite{Forte:CHES}.
-Hence, identifying counterfeit memory elements might be able to eliminate counterfeit FPGAs and microprocessors as well.
+Moreover, another $\sim$28\% of the counterfeit chips are contributed by programmable logic (CPLDs, FPGAs), microcontrollers, and microprocessors \cite{Forte:CHES}.
+However, most of the modern programmable logic and microcontrollers/microprocessors are integrated with memory (e.g., BRAM in FPGA, cache in microcontrollers/microprocessors).
+Therefore, identifying counterfeit memory should be able to capture the majority of these counterfeit programmable logic and microcontrollers/microprocessors.
 Counterfeit chips are classified into the following major categories \cite{CounterfeitIC:UGuin}: (i) recycled, (ii) remarked or forged documentation, (iii) tampered (iv) cloned, (v) reverse-engineered, (vi) out-of-spec/defective, and (vii) overproduced.
+Table \ref{tab:countefeitDef} shows various types of counterfeitings along with examples \cite{Forte:CHES, CounterfeitIC:UGuin}.
 A counterfeit chip suffers inferior quality and, therefore, can impact the safety, security, and reliability of a system \cite{ARMEDSERVICES:Counterfeit}.
 For example, Russia's recent Fobos-Grunt mission to Mars was canceled due to a counterfeit SRAM memory chip \cite{fobos_Grunt}.
+Unfortunately, identifying counterfeit chips is tricky as they can pass the initial functional test but may fail prematurely due to their lower life expectancy than authentic chips.